-In April 2018, our compensation committee engaged Pay Governance LLC, an independent compensation consultant, to advise them on matters relating to our non-employee director compensation program.
+Our compensation committee has engaged Pay Governance LLC, an independent compensation consultant, to advise them on matters relating to our non-employee director compensation program.
 Based on a review of a compensation study prepared by Pay Governance, our compensation committee recommended to our Board and our Board approved the following policy for compensating non-employee members of the Board:

 - Each non-employee director shall receive annual cash compensation of \$35,000.
 In addition, the chairperson of the Audit Committee, Compensation Committee and Nominating and Governance Committee shall receive an annual compensation of \$15,000, \$10,000 and \$7,500, respectively; the other members of such committees shall receive an annual compensation of \$7,500, \$5,000 and \$3,750, respectively; and the Lead Independent Director shall receive an annual compensation of \$15,000.
 All payments will be made within 15 days after calendar quarter end. - Upon the initial appointment (or election) of non-employee directors to the Board, the director will be issued a 10-year option to purchase 40,000 shares of our common stock, under our 2015 Stock Plan, with 3-year annual vesting and an exercise price equal the closing price of our common stock on the date of the appointment (or election).
 Prior to April 2018, the initial appointment option grant consisted of an option to purchase 20,000 shares of common stock.
 Consistent with the Pay Governance compensation study, the Committee determined that the increase from 20,000 shares to 40,000 shares approximates the median initial appointment award value provided by a representative peer group of publicly traded companies.
-Correspondingly, each of our current non-employee directors will receive an additional 20,000 share option grant on the date of the 2018 annual meeting to adhere to the new initial appointment policy. - Annually, on the date of our annual meeting, each non-employee director that is re-elected at the annual meeting will be issued, upon a motion and approval of the Board of Directors, a 10-year option to purchase 15,000 shares of our common stock, under our 2015 Stock Plan, with 3-year annual vesting and an exercise price equal the closing price of our common stock on the date of the annual meeting.
+Correspondingly, each of our eligible non-employee directors received an additional 20,000 share option grant on the date of the 2018 annual meeting to adhere to the new initial appointment policy. - Annually, on the date of our annual meeting, each non-employee director that is re-elected at the annual meeting will be issued, upon a motion and approval of the Board of Directors, a 10-year option to purchase 15,000 shares of our common stock, under our 2015 Stock Plan, with 1-year annual vesting and an exercise price equal the closing price of our common stock on the date of the annual meeting.

-The following table sets forth the total compensation earned by our non-employee directors in 2017 (Mr. Klemp did not earn additional compensation during 2017 for his services on the Board, and his compensation is fully reflected in the "-Summary Compensation Table" above):
+The following table sets forth the total compensation earned by our non-employee directors in 2019 (Mr. Klemp does not earn additional compensation for his services on the Board, and his compensation is fully reflected in the "-Summary Compensation Table" above):

-Name Fees earned or paid in cash (\$) Option awards (\$) (1) Total (\$)

-Michael D. Cannon 50,110 19,410 69,520

-Robert E. George 59,534 19,410 78,944
+Fees earned or paid Name Year ir n cash (\$) Option awards (\$) (1) Total (\$) Michael D. Cannon 2019 \$ 56,250 \$ 11,925 \$ 68,175 Robert E. George 2019 \$ 62,500 \$ 11,925 \$ 74,425 John Climaco 2019 \$ 66,250 \$ 11,925 \$ 78,175

-John Climaco (2) 28,798 25,880 54,678

-Jacqueline Northcut (3) 51,110 18,120 69,230